St Kilda, Victoria: Local landmarks

 St Kilda has many distinctive local landmarks, most centred on the St Kilda Esplanade and foreshore area, several featuring domes of a Moorish architecture theme established at the turn of the century.
 Perhaps the best known is Luna Park an early-20th century amusement park with its "Moonface" entry and its historic scenic railway.

 The St Kilda Pier is another local landmark and major tourist attraction.
-The pier is terminated by the St Kilda Pavilion, an Edwardian building in the mould of English pier pavilions which is considered of high cultural importance to Melburnians.
-It was recently reconstructed and listed on the Victorian Heritage Register after burning down.
+The pier is terminated by the St Kilda Pavilion, an Edwardian building in the mould of English pier pavilions which is considered of high cultural importance to Melbournians.
+It was reconstructed and listed on the Victorian Heritage Register after burning down.
 The pier has a long breakwater which shelters St Kilda Harbour and hosts a little penguin colony.

 St Kilda Beach, with gentle bay waves, is popular with swimmers and sunbathers during the summer months.
 As with most metropolitan beaches near the mouth of the Yarra, however, it has poor water quality.

-The St Kilda Sea Baths was a Moorish themed building built in the late 1920s and demolished in the 1990s leaving only the two turrets.
-After much delay after the original developer Hannah Friedman ran out of money it was redeveloped to resemble in a small way the original style and continues a history of sea baths in St Kilda which dates back to the 1850s.
+The St Kilda Sea Baths was a Moorish-themed building constructed in the late 1920s and demolished in the 1990s, leaving only the two turrets.
+After much delay, after the original developer Hannah Friedman ran out of money, it was redeveloped to resemble in a small way the original style and continues a history of sea baths in St Kilda which dates back to the 1850s.
 Sometime referred to as "Chadstone by the Sea" (Chadstone being a huge shopping mall).

 Acland Street is a shopping and restaurant precinct with numerous cake shops and cafes.
 It also features a number of public artworks.
 It is now a dead-end street, with a tram stop and plaza blocking it at Barkly Street.

 St Kilda Town Hall is a building originally by William Pitt.
 It was burnt down in the 1980s and the interior has been extensively redesigned.
 Directly opposite is the St Kilda Public Library, built between 1971 and 1973 at 150 Carlisle Street.
 This is a brutalist design by architect Enrico Taglietti, designed to open like a book; it also includes Ashton Raggatt McDougall's award-winning extension (1994).